AugustWagemanENG/portfolio/retaining-wall-project.md

 # Retaining Wall Design & Assembly
 ## 1. CAD Model
-To guarantee long-term integrity of retaining wall and to avoid structural collapse from lateral soil pressure, I created a CAD model "blueprint" before gathering materials to begin project.
-The blueprint helped decide where to incorporate drainage paths, how to prevent soil from going through drainage paths, and to plan for garden bed.
+To guarantee long-term integrity of retaining wall and to avoid collapse from soil pressure, I designed a CAD model "blueprint" from SOLIDWORKS design.
+The blueprint helped decide where to incorporate drainage paths, how to prevent soil/mulch from pushing in between cinderblocks, and to plan for future installation for A garden bed.
 ![Retaining Wall CAD Blueprint](Assem1.PNG)

 #2.
-SOP
 Materials Used

 * Cinder blocks (15.5" W x 5.75" L x 7.5" H)
 * Capstone (17.5" W x 11.5" L x 1.25" H)